pdxiv/LuaScott/Adventure Editor Manual.md

 84 | SAYW | This displays the noun (second word) input by the player.
 85 | SAYWCR | This displays the noun (second word) input by the player followed by a carriage return.
 86 | SAYCR | Starts a new line on the display.
-87 | EXC,CR | Exchange the value of the current room with the Par tfi alternate room register.
+87 | EXC,CR | Exchange the value of the current room with the Par #1 alternate room register.
 This may be used to remember more than one room.
 There are six alternate room registers numbered to 5.
 88 | DELAY | This command pauses for about 1 second before going on to the next command.
 89-101 | | These commands are undefined by version 8.3 of ADVENTURE but may be used in future ADVENTURE releases.
 102-149 | | Display messages 52-99.

 Note that action commands 89-101 are not used.
 Scott Adams may use these in future updates of the adventure driver.
 However, they may also be defined by THE ADVENTURE SYSTEM.
 If you have any suggestions for added commands, send them to the author for consideration.

 The automatic action entries have a variety of uses.
 All of them are considered before a player input.
 Such things as falling asleep, checking for day/night or any other tasks that must be performed without player input are candidates for automatic action entries.
-Chapter 5 contain.s a more detailed description of automatic actions.
+Chapter 5 contains a more detailed description of automatic actions.

 For an example of the CONT command, consider the following actions:
 ```